MicrosoftDocs/intellicode/docs/custom-models.md

 #### Delete a user-associated model created within Visual Studio

-While your solution is open in Visual Studio, simply uncheck the checkbox accepting model training, on the View > Other Windows > IntelliCode page.
+While your solution is open in Visual Studio, uncheck the checkbox accepting model training, on the **View** > **Other Windows** > **IntelliCode page**.
 The model will be deleted.

 #### Delete a repository-attached model created using Azure DevOps or a GitHub CI workflow

-Simply remove the training task from your pipeline - the associated model will be removed within 30 days if not trained.
+Remove the training task from your pipeline, the associated model will be removed within 30 days if not trained.

 ## Machine-associated models